-This popular pond plant, originally native only to North and Central America, is also known as Fairy Fern.
-There’s certainly nothing delicate about this floating nuisance though, which forms dense mats on the water’s surface, which pose a hazard by appearing solid.
+This popular pond plant, originally native only to North and Central America, is also known as fairy fern.
+There’s certainly nothing delicate about this floating nuisance though, which forms dense mats on the water’s surface and poses a hazard by appearing solid.

 Able to withstand British winters and invade a region very rapidly, this innocent-sounding plant has dominated many waterways in its time.
 Water fern spreads like a sponge across the water and can double in area within a few days.

 This reduces light beneath the surface and shades out other native plants, as well as causing de-oxygenation, leading to the death of fish.

 The plant is entirely free-floating and so able to grow in any depths, but the water must be still or slow moving for it to properly thrive.

 In pioneering science, a ‘biocontrol’ has been developed.
 This is a tiny insect from the plant’s natural range, which actually eats water fern.
 It is a very effective control and can bring this weed under control within a few weeks.
 We pay a company to supply the insects for us, as and when we need them.

 Last date edited: 17 November 2020